AngelGris/ai-investor/README.md

 - Structured AI agent with **Pydantic schemas**
 - Typed outputs for predictable downstream processing
 - Pre-commit hooks for code formatting and linting
-- Ready for future agents (technical analysis, risk evaluation, etc.)
+- Extensible for future agents
+- Runs pipelines asynchronously
+- Protects tools that use API requests down to its allowed rate

 ---